 I had the unique opportunity to participate in the funeral for my grandma, Rebecca (Pinkerton) Ferguson on May 31st, 2012.
 Unexpectedly, the morning of the funeral, my uncle Jim asked me to deliver the closing prayer.
 I wasn’t the oldest or favorite grandchild, however, I was more than willing to represent my generation.
-I knew I needed to make a remark that represent the true nature of my Grandma.
+Moreover, I knew I needed to make a remark that represents the true nature of my Grandma.

 Later that day, the only note I would take with me to the podium was this…